 JJHughes

-Faction: Lone Wolf
+Character sheet Name: John Faction: Lone Wolf Level: Irrelevant

-Which Fallout described better the post-nuclear live ? - Page 2 Empty
+Subject: Re: Which Fallout described better the post-nuclear live ?
+Tue Aug 22, 2017 11:22 am

+@Garska I also think that was the charm of new vegas.
 The mojave and therefore many of it's inhabitants were unchanged in many aspects and in that regard, Nevada remained the same place many people had made their home.

 This is largely due to how arid and bare parts of the mojave already are, when I look at locations like Goodsprings and novac, I see a little piece of pre-war society, more so than locations like new vegas that have had many aesthetic changes and are largely jury-rigged, these locations feel closer to home than anything else in the fallout universe.